 Bishop Milner Catholic College encourages good attendance and punctuality because students who attend regularly learn most effectively.
-Our attendance target for every student is 96% in an academic year.
+It has been proven that good attendance is linked to better GCSE grades.
+Our attendance target for every student at Bishop Milner Catholic College is 100% in an academic year.

 Our Attendance Officer, Mrs Heath, works with parents and students to encourage good attendance for all students.
 The Attendance Officer will contact home on the first day of absence if we have not received a message from a parent/carer.
 Regular meetings take place to discuss attendance with parents and students to establish how the college can best support students.

 If your child is ill or absent from College